Can I send a paper copy of my script to your mailing address?

 Do screenwriters need to be present in the United States to receive their award?

 No. Although we would love to meet all of our winners in person, we understand that they might not be present in the U.S. to receive their award.
 We will make adequate arrangements for all winners to receive their prize money, regardless of their location.

-If I live in the United States, but set my story in a different country, can it become eligible for The Cordelia Award or The Joplin Award?
+If I live in the United States, but set my story in a different country, is it eligible to win the Fellini Award?